by Mike Ricotta - December 18, 2019

-SMS and MMS have been king and queen of mobile messaging for several years now.
-However, there is a usurper on the horizon.
-Maybe?
+SMS and MMS have been king and queen of mobile messaging for several years now, but with RCS messaging, could there be a usurper on the horizon?
 RCS, Rich Communication Service, is not necessarily a brand new technology but it is starting to gain traction in new devices and existing networks.

 Up until recently most devices and service providers could not support the file size that is required to share RCS messaging.
 That is now changing with both devices and service providers adopting the capability to send larger files.
 So let’s take a quick review of what RCS is and what it can do.
 We did a podcast on this topic if you don’t like reading.